pranshi112/Goods-Locator/README.md

 # Goods-Locator

 A web service __to make the essentials available__ to the citizens by __linking the registered/unregistered organizations or individuals__, willing to contribute during the corona pandemic outbreak.
-Our web service provides a platform to these individuals.
+This web service provides a platform to these individuals.
 This web service __can even be used other than during the pandemic outbreak__, to provide services to everyone and a platform to small scale production houses and retailers to sell their products.

 ## Features